latte-labs/waypoint/Implementation/backend/README.md

 ## Prerequisites

-Before setting up the backend, make sure you have the following installed on your machine:
+Before setting up the backend, ensure you have the following installed on your machine:

 - **Python 3.x**: The programming language used for the backend.
 - **PostgreSQL**: The relational database used to store data.